Code-Institute-Submissions/maura-yogis-mat-project/README.md

 ### User Stories
+As a practicioner of yoga:
 1. As a user of this website the desire is to get in contact with other yoga enthusiats and meet up.
 2. As a user the goal would be to find appropriate locations to practice yoga.
 3. As a user the aim is to expand the community I am already a part of as a person who practices yoga.
 4. As a fitness enthusiast, I want to start doing Yoga, and meet people who are already experienced, through the website.
+As a newcomer:
-5. As a begginer I want to meet new people in the yoga community and share tips and experiences.
+1. As a begginer I want to meet new people in the yoga community and share tips and experiences.
+2. Being knew to yoga, I want to find locations where yoga practices take place and join in.
+3. As someone who has never practiced yoga, I would like to find out more about the subject.
+4. As a person new to the practices of yoga, I would like to get a glimpse of what the exercises entail.
+5.
 ### Wireframes
 Wireframes of the project can be found on these links:
 [1.wireframe](assets/images/wireframe-1.png)